menu

 The most common language spoken in Orrville is English.
 Other important languages spoken here include Polish and African languages.

-The neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.
+One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
 The neighborhood also has a greater percentage of children living in poverty (88.6%) than found in 99.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Our research reveals that 94.3% of commuters who live in the neighborhood get to work each day by driving alone in their automobiles, which is a higher proportion than 99.5% of U.S. neighborhoods.